ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 +-- {: .un_remark}
 #### Abstract nonsense ####

-This abstraction power of category theory has traditionally caused different feelings about it.
-The popular term _abstract nonsense_ for category theoretic methods was meant pejoratively but is often used by now just as descriptively as in: "This property is not specific to this context, it already follows from abstract nonsense".
+This abstraction power of category theory has led Norman Steenrod to coin the term _abstract nonsense_ or _general abstract nonsense_ for it.
+It is being used as in "This property is not specific to this context, it already follows from general abstract nonsense".
+Peter Freyd expressed a similar feeling by his witticism:

-+--{.query}
-Zoran: I think that the wikipedia [article](http://en.wikipedia.org/wiki/Abstract_nonsense) is far more up to the point than this partagraph above.
-Namely the main practioners and founders of the method did use the term very early meaning clean and general arguments rather than obscure and specific to special cases.
-The pejorative conotation is neither original nor primary.
-The above paragraph makes an impression that the term abstract nonsense is primarily pejorative and orginating mainly from the uncategorical community.

-Todd: I think Zoran's basically right.
-The phrase is believed to have been coined by Norman Steenrod, who should be considered as friendly towards categorical methods.
-When snappily deployed, it's more likely than not an indication of the speaker's sophistication.
-Compare the deep truth underlying Freyd's witticism: "Perhaps the purpose of categorical algebra is to show that which is trivial is trivially trivial."
+>"Perhaps the purpose of categorical algebra is to show that which is trivial is trivially trivial."

-=--
+But abstract nonsense still tends to meet with some resistance.
 In the preface of his 1965 book _Theory of Categories_ Barry Mitchell writes:

 >A number of sophisticated people tend to disparage category theory as consistently as others disparage certain kinds of classical music.
 When obliged to speak of a category they do so in an apologetic tone, similar to the way some say, "It was a gift &#8211; I've never even played it" when a record of Chopin Nocturnes is discovered in their possession.
 For this reason I add to the usual prerequisite that the reader have a fair amount of mathematical sophistication, the further prerequisite that he have no other kind.
 =--